boots-edu/textbook/source/original/week8b.md

 We could do this the hard way, and createa named function and pass that as thesecond parameter, but we are only usingit once, and it is much easier to see whatis going on this way.

 Anonymous functions behave like anyother function.
 We can declare them, callthem, and pass them around as parameters to functions.
-Functions in typescript are what is referred to as “first class objects”.
+Functions in typescript are what is referred to as "first class objects".

 __Topic: Anonymous Functions__